 The best way to do this is by using a VPN.
 VPN software stops inquisitive types from snooping on what you’re downloading or monitoring what you’re watching.

-However, choosing a VPN for torrenting is difficult because they’re not all the same.
+However, choosing a VPN provider for torrenting is difficult because they’re not all the same.
 Some don’t allow torrenting at all and others restrict it to specific servers.

 So, which is the best VPN for Torrenting?

-Without question, the one that stood out the most is NordVPN but any of these 5 will be suitable for keeping your torrenting use private and secure.
+Without question, the one that stood out the most is NordVPN but any of these 7 VPN services will be suitable for keeping your torrenting use private and secure.